-If you believe that your account is restricted mistakenly, then you should log into your LinkedIn account and follow the instructions from the notification that poped-up.
+If you believe that your account is mistakenly restricted, you should log into your LinkedIn account and follow the instructions from the notification that popped up.

-You can also ask for help in your network.
-If they raise a query and show support for your account it will help you gain access to your LinkedIn account faster.
+You can also ask around for help in your network.
+If your connections raise a query and show support for your account, it will help you gain access to your LinkedIn account faster.

 Any of these tips above should help you unlock your account.